-On my last afternoon in Utrecht I made a mission out of riding my bicycle to De Haar Castle, an apparent 50-minute ride out of Utrecht.
-With many wrong turns and failed attempts at gear changes (haha) I made it there in around an hour (okay, maybe a little more).
+On my last afternoon in Utrecht, I made a mission out of riding my bicycle to De Haar Castle, an apparent 50-minute ride out of Utrecht.
+With many wrong turns and failed attempts at gear changes, I made it there in around an hour (okay, maybe a little more).

 Check In: Malie Hotel

-Walking to the town centre was a 20 minute trip one way, which gave me all the more reason to stop at my favourite ice cream shop on the way home every day!
-The buffet breakfast was really generous and if you’re after a nice hotel out of the city centre, this is the perfect choice.
+Walking to the town centre was a 20-minute trip one way, which gave me all the more reason to stop at my favourite ice cream shop on the way home every day!
+The buffet breakfast was really generous and if you’re after a nice hotel out of the city centre, this is a perfect choice.